NotMyRealNameHahaha/Flask-YtDl/README.md

 # Customizing Flask-Tube
 Feel free to tear into the code, you'll find comments throughout every file.
+- For your convenience, most of the Python functions also have a print(something) feature commented out.
+Just remove the # to see what's happening behind the scenes
-JS && CSS are NOT minified, so they can easily be modified, and comments are retained If you create something awesome with this, fork it, pull it, whatever you want to do, and I'll add a link to your awesomeness
+- JS && CSS are NOT minified and contain a ton of comments If you create something awesome with this, fork it, pull it, whatever you want to do, and I'll add a link to your awesomeness